 - Treating your housesit as you would a job.
 Be responsible!
 Treat their house and pets as if they were your own.

 - Meet the homeowners expectations for communication during the housesit.

 - Earn a great reference for your profile!
 Once you log a few, more housesits will be easier to get.

 Okay!
 You’re ready!
 You know the benefits of housesitting.
 You’ve got your housesitting tips and important industry info.
 You know how to write a good housesitting profile and communicate competitively.
 And most importantly, you know how to be the best housesitter possible.

 Jema Patterson loves house sitting so much, she wrote a free guide covering the best (and worst!) platforms, the costs of housesitting, and everything beginners should know.
-She teaches life and travel hacking at HalfTheClothes.com and digital entrepreneurship via the Ticket2Blog Podcast.
+She teaches life and travel hacking at HalfTheClothes.com.
 She got struck by lightning early in life, which she credits for her excessive enthusiasm.